Lomig/lomig.github.io/_posts/2025-01-26-building_a_website_with_ocaml_and_dream_part_1.md

 series: Building a Website with OCaml and Dream
 series_description: Learn how to build a modular website using OCaml and Dream.
 ---
+## Updates
+* _2025-02-25_: Add a workaround for an issue with pure Windows installations

 ## Series
 {% series %}